West of Scotland F.C.: Facility upgrade

-150th Anniversary Season (2015)
+150th anniversary season (2015)

 In 2015, West celebrated the 150th year of their existence with a stellar season, which saw all three senior men's teams gain promotion.
-The First XV, captained by rotund flanker Jamie McAuley, gained promotion to National 2, the third highest league in Scotland.
+The First XV, captained by flanker Jamie McAuley, gained promotion to National 2, the third highest league in Scotland.

 A West team – augmented by players from the SRU's other founding clubs – also played in an invitational game against fierce local rivals Glasgow Academicals, to commemorate the 150th anniversary of both clubs.
-The match ended in victory for West in the First XV match, which was pre-cursed by a 'golden oldies' game between FP's of both teams – including British and Irish Lion John Beattie – in which Accies were triumphant.
+The match ended in victory for West in the First XV match, which was precursed by a 'golden oldies' game between FP's of both teams – including British and Irish Lion John Beattie – in which Accies were triumphant.